1. What is ULIP

 10. Types of fees and charges

 In every investment, there are various charges that need to be paid.
-In the case of ULIP, these are the broadly classified fees and charges.
+In the case of ULIP, the charges can be broadly classified as:

 a.
 Premium Allocation Charge

-Premium Allocation Charge is deducted as a fixed percentage from the premium paid in the initial years of the policy, it is charged at a higher rate.
+Premium Allocation Charge is deducted as a fixed percentage from the premium paid in the initial years of the policy.
+This is charged at a higher rate.
 The charges include the initial and renewal expenses and intermediary commission expenses.
 It is a front load charge as it is deducted from your premium paid.

 b.
 Mortality Charges

-Fund Management Charge is charged by the insurance company to manage various funds in the ULIP.
-It is levied for management of the funds and is deducted before arriving at the NAV.
-The maximum allowed is 1.35 percent per annum of the fund value and is charged daily.
-Generally, insurers levy the maximum allowed in equity funds, while the charge on non-equity funds is lower.
+Fund Management Charge is the fee imposed by the insurance company for the management of the various funds in the ULIP.
+It is levied for the management of the funds and is deducted before arriving at the NAV figure.
+The maximum charge allowed is 1.35 percent per annum of the fund value and is charged daily.
+Generally, insurers levy the maximum amount allowed in equity funds, while the charge on non-equity funds is much lower.

 d.
 Partial Withdrawal Charge

-ULIPs have options for partial withdrawals of funds.
+ULIPs have the option of partial withdrawals of funds.
 Some plans offer unlimited withdrawals, but some restrict it to 2-4 withdrawals.
-These withdrawals can be for free up to a certain limit or can be charged based on your transactions.
+These withdrawals can be free for up to a certain limit or you can be charged based on your transactions.

 e.
 Switching your funds